rea-submission/rea-pack/why.md

 ## configure no local firewall rules?

-First, it is always less expensive to use an external firewall.
+First, it is normally much less expensive resource-wise to use an external firewall.
 Second, in real life I would have probably restricted incoming `ssh` to a particular ip range -- and yes, used a local `knockd` configuration if for some reason this is not practical -- but it is probably too much for a "hello, world" example.